Who Is Liable for an Electrical Accident in the Workplace?

-Employees in many industries are at risk of electric shock while at work, utility workers more so than others.
+Employees in many industries are at risk of electric shock, utility workers more so at work than others.
 They often come into contact with frayed cords, damaged wires, and other faulty equipment.

-Seeing how severe the injuries from electrical accidents can be, workers must understand their full legal rights.
+Workers must understand their full legal rights because of how severe the injuries from electrical accidents can be.
 Assuring maximum compensation is the least you should expect if you suffered an electrical accident at work.

 Of course, just because you suffered an electrical accident doesn’t mean you have a valid claim.
 So let’s take a look at the compensation you’re entitled to below.

 Victims of Electrical Accidents May Be Entitled to Workers’ Compensation

 In most states, the employer provides workers’ compensation benefits.
 This is usually the most immediate source of compensation.

 On the downside, workers’ comp prohibits the employee from suing after an electrical accident.
 This makes worker’s compensation the only claim for benefits for an employee.
 Keep in mind that this solely applies to claims against the employer.
 The workers’ compensation system doesn’t apply to contractors, subcontractors, or non-employer third parties.

 The employer isn’t the only one who can be held responsible for electrical accidents.
 Let’s analyze this in the below section.

 Liability and Claims for Compensation